danielmakin/NoMoreAlzheimersDisease/README.md

 # NoMoreAlzheimersDisease
-Repository for the creation and maintenance of python files associated with my third-year project.
+Repository for the creation and maintenance of python files associated with third-year project.
-* Experimenting with several multi-class feature-based machine learning classifiers such as modified Random Forest and Support Vector Machine.
+* Experimenting with several multi-class feature-based machine learning classifiers such as modified Random Forest, Support Vector Machine and Multilayer Perceptron.
 * Classifying patients into Subjective Cognitive Decline, Mild Cognitive Impairment and Alzheimer’s Disease.
-* Aiding detection of conditions that can lead to (and including) Alzheimer’s disease via training bio-markers in blood data.
+* Aiding detection of conditions that can lead to (and including) Alzheimer’s disease via training bio-markers in blood data to identify patterns.

 ## File Explanations
 * Files: